Teach geometry to preschoolers with this easy, fun preschool geometry activity.

-Pattern blocks like this fantastic Melissa & Doug Pattern Blocks set, which we get a ton of use out of.
+Our favorite pattern block is this fantastic Melissa & Doug Pattern Blocks set, which we get a ton of use out of.
 Pattern blocks are great for free exploration of shapes, as well as following the design cards that are included.
 This post has some great alternative suggestions for how to use the blocks to teach math concepts.

 My son loves muffin tin sorting, which is a great last minute boredom buster, especially if you add in chopsticks.
-When we set out to sort pattern blocks, my son discovered something very cool!
-He could make contained shapes in each cup.
+When he set out to sort pattern blocks, my son discovered something very cool!
+He could make shapes in each cup using multiple blocks.

-This was a wonderful way for my son to explore the relationship between the shapes and sizes.
+This was a wonderful way for my son to explore the relationship between the shape and size.
 The muffin tin holds the blocks from slipping around and is the perfect size to demonstrate how small triangles, trapezoids and parallelograms fit together to form other, larger shapes.
 He doesn't know it yet, but he was also exploring fractions!

 If you are a teacher and have pattern blocks in one of your centers, why not add a muffin tin to the shelf?
 What will the kids do with it?